August 31-Sept 1, 2019 Labor Day Hammock Camping (52 Photos)

 36. Thanks to the fine folks at Foodland in Torbay for not only having prime rib steak on sale a couple weeks ago but also offering them cut nice and thick!

-35. The Webber BBQ is easy to use, I don't yet have a starter chimney so I put paper below the bottom rack and stacked real hardwood charcoal on top.
-I did use a little lighter fluid to get things going but that was long burnt off before cooking began.
+35. This Webber BBQ was easy to use, I don't yet have a starter chimney so I put paper below the bottom rack and stacked real hardwood charcoal on top.
+I used a little lighter fluid to get things going but that was long burnt off before cooking began.
 The paper was easily lit through the bottom vent holes.

 34.

-33. While the BBQ burned down I set about cutting up mushrooms and onions which I will cook in tin foil and reserve my single burner stove to cook rice.
+33. While the coals burned down I set about cutting up mushrooms and onions which I will cook on the grill wrapped in tin foil.

 32.

-31. Once hot, I spread the charcoal mainly around the left side so I would have the option of direct and indirect heat.
+31. Once ready, I moved the coals mainly to the left side so I would have the option of direct and indirect heat.
 I cooked mainly with the cover on to preserve the smoky flavour.
-You can moderate temperature by open/closing the vents, I may install a temperature gauge in the future to better judge cooking temps inside the grill.
+You can moderate temperature by open/closing the vents, I will probably install a temperature gauge in the future to better judge cooking temps inside the grill.

-30. My MSR Superfly stove continues to work great and I really like its compactness.
+30. My MSR Superfly gas stove continues to work great and I really like its compactness.

 29.